 Each year, school psychologists and doctoral psychology interns engage in a minimum of 42 hours of didactic professional development activities held in the district.
 The doctoral psychology interns also receive 12 hours of virtual training in DBT.
-This training (DBT Skills for Adolescents and Families) is provided by Dr. Marsha Heinhan, Dr. Alec Miller, and Dr. Jill Raphus.
+This training (DBT Skills for Adolescents and Families) is provided by Dr. Marsha Linehan, Dr. Alec Miller, and Dr. Jill Raphus.
 Additional didactic virtual training will be provided in sand-tray therapy and cognitive behavioral therapy.
-Since doctoral psychology interns' training needs are unique compared to experienced school psychologists, additional training needs are identified by the Internship Advisory Committee.
-This committee is made up of field supervisors, the PTD, and a professor from the University of Utah from the Department of Educational Psychology.
+Since doctoral psychology interns' training needs are unique compared to those of experienced school psychologists, additional training needs are identified by the Internship Advisory Committee.
+This committee is made up of field supervisors, the PTD, and a professor from the University of Utah, from the Department of Educational Psychology.
 See Appendix A for a list of current committee members and their credentials.
 This committee meets monthly to discuss individual doctoral psychology intern needs and plans for future trainings.
 These needs are addressed through professional development didactics provided by the JSD, as well as having the doctoral psychology interns participate in the University of Utah's School Psychology Intern Seminar group twice a month, in addition to group supervision provided by the Jordan School District.
 See Appendix B for a complete listing of didactic topics and speakers at the Jordan School District and the University of Utah during the 2019-2020-2021 year.
-Topics for 2022-2023 also included HIPAA, supervision models, writing a vita, interview skills, writing IEP goals, setting up an office, and case formulation skills, among others.
+Topics for 2024-2025 also included HIPAA, supervision models, writing a vita, interview skills, writing IEP goals, setting up an office, and case formulation skills, among others.
 These topics will be covered during a twelve-month period.
-During July/August/September, doctoral psychology interns also participate in Seminars with Triple Board Psychiatry Residents at the University of Utah for 3.0 hours per week.
 Didactic topics vary and are provided by licensed psychologists, child psychiatry fellows, affiliated mental health providers, and special education specialists across a broad range of relevant areas and include but are not limited to subjects such as behavior management, medication, diagnosis of autism and developmental disabilities, diversity issues, child psychosis, suicide, and encopresis/enuresis.
 Doctoral psychology interns also attend a two-day workshop covering special education law practice and updates specific to Utah prior to starting work in schools.